St. John the Baptist Parish, Louisiana: Geography

-According to the U.S. Census Bureau, the parish has a total area of 348 sqmi, of which 213 sqmi are land and 135 sqmi (39%) are water.
+According to the U.S. Census Bureau, the parish has a total area of 348 sqmi, of which 213 sqmi (61%) are land and 135 sqmi (39%) are water.
 It is the third-smallest parish in Louisiana by land area and fifth-smallest by total area.

-St. John the Baptist Parish, Louisiana is located on the Mississippi River approximately 130 mi upriver from the Gulf of Mexico and 30 mi upriver from the City of New Orleans.
+St. John the Baptist Parish, Louisiana is located on the Mississippi River, approximately 130 mi upriver from the Gulf of Mexico and 30 mi upriver from the City of New Orleans.
 The area, known as the River Region, has an abundance of natural resources and a mild "Sunbelt" climate.
 The average monthly temperature in New Orleans ranges from 55.1 F in January to 83.7 F in July, and rainfall averages 53.2 in per year with monthly averages running from 2.52 in in October to 7.17 in in July.
 The New Orleans/River Region contains a good supply of raw materials, which has helped Louisiana maintain a high rank in the United States in the production of natural gas, petroleum, sulfur, salt, and fur pelts.
 High silica sands, lime, clays, timber, seafood, and various agricultural products are also produced in abundance.

 St. John the Baptist Parish is bisected by the Mississippi River.
 Though the River separates the Parish into northern and southern parts, the former is still referred to as the "east bank" and the latter as the "west bank," referring to the direction of the river as it reaches the Gulf of Mexico.
-The Mississippi provides an important transportation corridor which supports the heavy industry located in the area.
+The Mississippi provides an important transportation corridor that supports the heavy industry located in the area.

 St. John the Baptist Parish is bordered by St. Charles Parish and Lake Pontchartrain to the east, Lake Pontchartrain and Lake Maurepas to the north, Lafourche Parish and Lac des Allemands to the south, and St. James Parish to the west.
 It is one of four parishes which comprise the "River Parishes;" St. John Parish is the heart of the "River Parishes."